thinkty/homepage/README.md

 # Homepage

 This my personal blog where I post my projects and updates.
-It is made with [Jekyll](https://jekyllrb.com/) and is using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
+It is made with [Jekyll](https://jekyllrb.com/) and is using a bunch of mixed themes that I have now lost track.

-## Categories
-Currently, there are two categories to the blog: *projects* and *updates*.

-### Projects
-Here, you can see my projects with short descriptions about the project and details into the layout.

-### Updates
-Most of my posts will be here where I write about almost all kinds of things starting from hobbies, tutorials, games, and more.

 ## Installation
 Make sure you have [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/).